Updated on: 2/15/2019

-Police in Boise, Idaho were investigating the scene of a single-vehicle crash Sunday morning when they realized the accounts of the incident from those involved in the crash didn’t pass the smell test.
+Police in Boise, Idaho were investigating the scene of a single-vehicle car accident Sunday morning when they realized the accounts of the incident from those involved in the crash didn’t pass the smell test.

 It is possible that the lingering stench of burning armpit hair may have had Ada County Sheriff’s deputies questioning the passengers’ claims of what exactly caused the collision.